 Indicators for Setting Stop losses in XAUUSD

-Some indicators are used for setting stop losses taking away the need for traders to perform complex calculations on where to place these stop loss trade orders.
+Some indicators are used for setting stop loss orders taking away the need for traders to perform complex calculations on where to place and set these stop loss order trade orders.

-A systems trader can also set a stop loss order according to these indicators.
-Some technical indicators use mathematical equations to calculate where the order stop loss should be set so as to provide an optimal exit.
-These indicators can be used as the basis for setting stop loss orders.
+A systems trader can also set a stoploss order according to these indicators.
+Some indicators use mathematical equations to calculate where the trade order stop loss should be set so that to provide an optimal exit.
+These indicators can be used as the basis for setting stoploss orders.
 These indicators follow price action of a instrument closely and define the boundaries which the prices should move along in.
-When the price moves outside these boundaries it is therefore best to close the open trades because price stops moving in that particular direction.
+When the price moves outside these boundaries it's thence best to close out the open trade positions because price stops heading in that particular direction.

 Parabolic SAR Indicator